International Yoga Teaching Courses

 10540NAT Certificate IV in Yoga Teaching is run over a 52 week period, which is divided into four terms of ten weeks each.
 There will be holidays between each term.
 During term times students are required to attend training on 2 days each week.
 Training will consist of fifteen hours of face to face lectures and practical, and five hours of online homework.

-***Please note: This course runs from 9am-6pm 2 days a week, the study days will be advised closer to the start date.
+Please note: This course runs from 9am-6pm 2 days a week, and most of the groups are held at our studio in the centre of Byron Bay at 6 Byron Street (not at Byron Yoga Retreat Centre).
+The study days will be advised closer to the start date.

 Intakes for 2017